 His former stepfather's body fell to the ground with a thud.
 The adrenaline coursing through his veins died, fatigue slowly taking its toll on Percy's young body.
 His vision suddenly blurred and he was bent over, panting for breath.
 Slowly, after a few minutes, Percy regained his composure.
-He examined the scene in his room – two dead adults and one forever mentally scarred child.
-The sight of their blood was forever branded onto the child's brain, searing a painful memory deep into his soul – one that would take years of Olympian PTSD therapy to overcome.
+He examined the scene in his room—two dead adults and one forever mentally scarred child.
+The sight of their blood was forever branded onto the child's brain, searing a painful memory deep into his soul.

 Percy crouched near his mother, the woman that he had always loved no matter what she did.
 Without a word, Percy closed her eyes with his fingers before standing up, blinking his eyes to prevent tears that weren't there.
-He felt as though he should cry, as if he had an obligation to weep for his dead mother, but Percy was long done with tears.
-Something, something deep within him, hardened into stone.
+He felt as though he should cry, as if he had an obligation to weep for his dead mother, but Percy was far too drained to cry at the moment.

 He passed by his room once more, slowly taking in the sight of the two bodies.
 Silent, Percy moved his mother onto his old bed and covered her face with the comforter, hiding her now peaceful face from view.
 Gabe still stared at the ceiling with cold, soulless eyes, black bruises everywhere on his body.
 Even in death, his stepfather seemed as though he had never found peace.